An Exclusive Overview of C-Suite Executives Roles and Responsibilities

 | 9 minutes read

 C-suite or C-suite executives refer to executive-level managers in a company.
-A person joins a company with the ambition of being in the top-level management, for example, becoming a world-class Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), Chief Technology Officer (CTO), and Chief Marketing Officer (CMO) of a company.
+C-level also called the C-suite executives which include the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO), Chief Technology Officer (CTO), and Chief Marketing Officer (CMO) of a company.
 But while most of us dream so big, we sometimes forget that big dreams come with more significant responsibilities.
 It is not a cakewalk to be a part of top-level management as it needs a lot of hard work and experience regarding the particular position.
 But once you acquire these, it is not difficult to reach there.
 We will be discussing the crucial roles and responsibilities of 5C’s (CEO, CFO, COO, CTO, and CMO), and who they are.
 Let’s find out.
 Kindly read till the end to understand the c-suite roles and responsibilities in a better way.